Bug report #21409

 For any other settings manipulation you'd need more sophisticated approaches, I did some work on that in the past, you need to start from a startup.py script that manipulates the user settings before QGIS starts.

-#12 Updated by Alain FERRATON 11 months ago
+#12 Updated by Alain FERRATON almost 5 years ago

 The difficulty with custom environment variables is that you may want some to be stored in global_setting.ini while leaving the user the option to add their own.

 Unfortunately QGIS stores all environment variables as a single string in CustEnvVars which is therefore necessarily in QGIS.INI as soon as the user adds a local variable.